 - Parents can watch with their kid and be better able to help them when needed.
 Not all parents will do this, but some parents will gladly watch the videos with their kids so that they can better understand how to help them prepare for tests (and assist with homework when the class isn’t flipped).

-- Videos can be paused or rewound w/o embarrassment.
+- Students can pause or rewind videos without embarrassment.
 Often when students are confused in class they’re too embarrassed to ask you to repeat yourself.
 So they just sit there and get more and more confused.
 But when they’re watching videos at home, they can pause, rewind, and rewatch as much as they need to understand the material.

-- You know who’s actually doing the work.
-When the students do the work in class, you know it’s the students doing it, not the parents (or anyone else).
+- It prevents cheating.
+When the students do the work in class, you know it’s the students doing it, not their friend, their parents, the internet, or anyone else.

 - Videos can be used again the next year.
 Once you’ve found or created teaching videos, you can use them again and again, making flipping easier and easier for you.

 - You learn more about your students.
 When you’re working one-on-one with your students in class, you learn more about their struggles, their misconceptions, and their learning styles, enabling you to create deeper connections and better help them learn.

 - Group activities fit well during the in class time.
 Ever wish you could do more activities but simply don’t have the time?
 With the lecture already completed, group activities can work incredibly well in a flipped classroom day.